-It’s 2021 and we’re still battling the covid-19 pandemic.
-As we get vaccinated and try to keep ourselves safe, the experience of living through covid may harbour historical interest in another time whereby a pandemic struck Sunderland, a one which was in contrast to today far more gruesome and deadly.
+Its 2023 now and most people hope we’ve seen the last of COVID.
+But the experience of the pandemic may harbour historical interest in another time whereby another virus struck Sunderland, a one which was in contrast to today far more gruesome and deadly.
 Here we tell the grizzly tale of the Sunderland Cholera Epidemic, where this chilling disease emerged on Wearside and claimed hundreds of lives…

 In 1831, the town of Sunderland was booming.
 An explosion of shipbuilding, coal mining and glass making had transformed a small and obscure fishing village on the Southern mouth of the river wear into one of the Industrial hubs of the world.
 The growing town had started to engulf the adjacent settlements of Bishopwearmouth and Monkwearmouth.
 Its achievements were extraordinary at the time, just decades earlier the Wearmouth Bridge had been constructed becoming what was at that time the largest iron span bridge in the world.
 A few years earlier, the Hetton Colliery railway, the world’s first ever commerical railway line, spanned from the coalfields of County Durham into the ports of the Wear.
 The town was at the frontier of Britain’s industrial revolution and a changing world.